0xless/less_on_sec/content/posts/rc_analysis.md

 [05] {14} ff c0     : 11111111 110000
 ```

 As I suspected the last 4 bits don't change even if the signal changes.
-This means that they are simple trailing 0s and not parity bits or a form of checksum.
+This means that they are simple trailing bits and not parity bits or a form of checksum.

 ## Conclusions